Last Updated on:

 Today, we have smart controllers that come with many advantages, the biggest of which is saving your irrigation system precious water.

-These controllers can be adjusted to run on different days, omit others, and water at times conducive to the different plants you have on your property.
+An advantage to these controllers is that you can adjust them to run on different days, omit others, and water at times conducive to the different plants you have on your property.

-Depending on the type of plants and soil that you have on your facility, you can change the parameters of your sprinkler controller to get the most out of the least amount of water possible.
+Depending on the type of plants and soil that you have, you can change the parameters of your sprinkler controller to get the most out of the least amount of water possible.

 Just remember that you have to do the leg work.

-Many facilities that prefer turf or fancy non-native plants are using an excess of water for irrigation that they really don’t need to be.
+Many facilities that prefer turf or high maintenance non-native plants are using an excess of water for irrigation that they really don’t need to be.